hannobraun/fornjot/experiments/2025-12-03/README.md

 This new approach would do that, and it would do that in a way that seems to preserve the advantages of b-rep. Maybe it also has hidden problems that would make it unworkable.
 But so far, I haven't seen any.

 Currently, I'm still undecided.
 But maybe this is worth a try.

+## Results

+The experiment is still ongoing, and could still fail due to unforeseen problems.
+But so far, everything's looking good.